chrispyfrey/Mobile_MERN_Marketplace/client/README.md

 ### Download and/or open Expo Go application on mobile device
 - Console/Expo-web-interface will output a QR code to scan.
 - Scan from Expo Go on Android.
-- Scan from camera app on iOS - Various components are broken on iOS.
+- Scan from camera app on iOS - various UI components are broken on iOS.

 ### Images